Alfred Pupunu: Playing career

 Pupunu played for the San Diego Chargers (1992–1997, 1999), the Kansas City Chiefs (1997), the New York Giants (1998) and the Detroit Lions (2000).
 Pupunu made a championship appearance with the Chargers in Super Bowl XXIX in the 1994 season, and helped them get there by scoring a touchdown in the AFC title game.

 Though Pupunu only scored five career touchdowns (three regular season, two postseason), he performed a unique celebration after each, in which he mimicked twisting off the top of a coconut and drinking the juice, a very popular celebration among San Diego fans.
+He nicknamed the gesture the "Kava Dance".

 Pupunu finished his career with 102 receptions for 1,000 yards and three touchdowns in 103 games.

 Coaching career

 After retiring from the NFL in 2002, Pupunu worked as a graduate assistant at the University of Utah Utes Football Team for three years (2005–2007).

-In 2008, Pupunu was invited to coach the running backs and tight ends at the Southern Utah University (Cedar City, UT) Thunderbirds Football Team by Head Coach Ed Lamb.
+In 2008, Pupunu was invited by Head Coach Ed Lamb to coach the running backs and tight ends for the Southern Utah University (Cedar City, UT) Thunderbirds football team.
 On February 24, 2010, Pupunu was named assistant coach at the University of Idaho.
 Pupunu then starting coaching the tight ends at Weber State University beginning in the 2017 season.

 In January 2019, he joined the University of Colorado staff as the tight end coach, hired by new CU head coach Mel Tucker.
+He has been an offensive analyst (tight ends) at BYU since 2021.